bpptkg/tlr/README.md

 tlr
 ===

+WARNING: This project is DEPRECATED.
+Do not use it in any production environment!

 This script read temperature and CO2 gas measurements data from `192.168.10.102` port `2009` and insert it to `192.168.0.28` MySQL database.